oxidaan/zqloader/README.md

 When a wav file is given: write result to given WAV (audio) file instead of playing sound.
 *  outputfile="path/to/filename.tzx"
 When a tzx file given: write result as tzx file instead of playing sound. *)
+                           When a tzx file given: write result as tzx file instead of playing sound. **
-*   --wav or -w
+*  wav or -w
             Write a wav file as above with same as turbo (2nd) filename but with wav extension.
-* --tzx or -t
+* tzx or -t
             Write a tzx file as above with same as turbo (2nd) filename but with tzx extension.
+*  overwrite or -o
+       When given allows overwriting above output file when already exists, else gives error in that case.
+Eg: `-wo` create wav file, overwrite previous one.
 * key = yes/no/error
   When done wait for key: yes=always, no=never or only when an error occurred (which is the default).
 * --help
 * --version
    Show help or version.

 *) tzx files is experimental and not fully tested.
-It uses `ID 19 - Generalized Data Block` a lot but I
-        can't find a tool that can actually play it.
+It uses `ID 19 - Generalized Data Block` a lot but I can't find a tool that can actually play it.